Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 None

 == Changelog ==

+= WIP 2.2.7 =
+- Added option to create product categories and apply it to certain products.
+- Added option to create product tags and apply it to some products.

 = 2.2.6 =
 * The shop page will list the products by ID in descending order by default.